Biden and UK to help Australia acquire nuclear submarines in new pushback on China - KESQ

 “What President Biden is saying with this initiative is ‘Count us in.’
 We are all in for a deeper, sustained commitment to the Indo-Pacific.
 And we recognize that one of our critical roles in indeed the maintenance of peace and stability there,” the official went on.

-Also hoping to play a larger role in Asia is the United Kingdom, which under Prime Minister Boris Johnson has sought to pursue a “Global Britain” strategy of greater engagement abroad.
+Also hoping to play a larger role in Asia is the United Kingdom, which under PM Johnson has sought to pursue a “Global Britain” strategy of greater engagement abroad.
 That effort has been sputtering at times, particularly as Johnson works to contain the Covid-19 pandemic at home and buffer his country from the economic fallout of Brexit.

 Still, American officials have received indications from their British counterparts that the UK hopes to “substantially step up its game in the Indo-Pacific,” and believe the new partnership with Australia can help advance that goal.